 - Lastly, a heavy-duty battery and charging system in the vehicle—preferably a dual-battery system in case the primary battery fails.

 By now you probably realize that a winch is a costly investment and it’s not just a case of running out and purchasing one and off you go.
 With all the above upgrades added up, the total cost is about three times that of an intermediate winch.
 No wonder you don’t see many trucks with winches running around.
-Everyone would probably love to have one, for you know, just in case, but the financial layout is high.
+Well, depending on which country you live that is.

 Winches can range between $250 and $1000 on Amazon.
-I strongly recommend you steer clear from the cheaper knockoffs for your own safety.
+I strongly recommend you steer clear of the cheaper knockoffs for your own safety.

 Do I Need A Winch Plate?